-8.1 In conclusion, the proposed development would involve the construction of a development of outstanding architectural quality and environmental credentials.
+8.2 The proposed development would involve the construction of a development of outstanding architectural quality and environmental credentials.
 Furthermore, sustaining the economy is a vital element of sustainable development, and the latter is about positive growth.
 Progress has to be made for the betterment of the local economy and social community.
 Also, the proposal would reduce the reliance on fossil fuels.
 The proposal would deliver significant socio-economic benefits through the construction process as well delivering a much-needed energy efficient homes.

-8.2 The site makes the more appropriate and efficient use of previously developed land in an exclusively residential area within the settlement boundary, in a location which has access to a number of local services, facilities and amenities by sustainable transportation modes.
+- 8.3 The site makes the more appropriate and efficient use of previously developed land in an exclusively residential area within the settlement boundary, in a location which has access to a number of local services, facilities and amenities by sustainable transportation modes. - 8.4 The design of the proposal and its associated landscaping has been informed and influenced by its location and setting, ensuring that the development is sensitive to the character, form, layout, and scale of the surrounding townscape, whilst taking the opportunity for an innovative and iconic design solution given the eclectic mix of local styles and will improve the sense of place.
+The provision of additional tree planting results in further enhancements. - 8.5 The proposal would be served by suitable access and parking arrangements and would have an acceptable impact on local residential amenity, improving the visual amenities of the area.
+Moreover, it would not result in any harm to local air quality and would result in a net biodiversity gain. - 8.6 Overall, the proposal represents a sustainable development of outstanding design quality, appropriate to its setting and the character of the wider area, and of exceptional sustainability credentials. - 8.7 As such, it fully accords with Paragraph 134 of the NPPF, which states that significant weight should be given to developments which reflect local design policies and guidance, and to developments of outstanding or innovative design which promote high levels of sustainability and help raise the standard of design in an area, providing they fit in with the overall form and layout of their surroundings.

-- 8.3 The design of the proposal and its associated landscaping has been informed and influenced by its location and setting, ensuring that the development is sensitive to the character, form, layout, and scale of the surrounding townscape, whilst taking the opportunity for an innovative and iconic design solution given the eclectic mix of local styles and will improve the sense of place. - 8.4 The proposal would be served by suitable access and parking arrangements and would have an acceptable impact on local residential amenity, improving the visual amenities of the area. - 8.5 Overall, the proposal represents a sustainable development of outstanding design quality, appropriate to its setting and the character of the wider area, and of exceptional sustainability credentials. - 8.6 As such, it fully accords with Paragraph 134 of the NPPF, which states that significant weight should be given to developments which reflect local design policies and guidance, and to developments of outstanding or innovative design which promote high levels of sustainability and help raise the standard of design in an area, providing they fit in with the overall form and layout of their surroundings. - 8.7 The scheme is fully compliant with the suite of local and national planning policies.
+8.8 This latest scheme is fully compliant with the suite of local and national planning policies.
 It is therefore requested that planning permission is granted for the proposed development.